A TRADITIONAL INSTRUMENT MEETS THE LATEST TECHNOLGY – WITH AMAZING RESULTS

-There’s almost no limit to what you can create with a 3D printer, and the technology doesn’t just let us recreate familiar objects – we can adapt them in completely new ways, too.
-This has obvious attractions for designers and engineers, but artists and musicians are starting to embrace it as well.
+There’s almost no limit to what you can create with a 3D printer, and the technology opens up new ways of creating familiar objects.
+This has obvious attractions for designers and engineers, but artists and musicians are starting to embrace it too.
 You might wonder what musicians are printing, and the answer is surprising – instruments.

 The shape of a traditional instrument is limited by the materials it’s made of, but with modern electric models there’s a bit more flexibility.
 Add this to the unique capabilities of a 3D printer and it’s possible to create some very striking designs.
 French violinist Laurent Bernadac is one artiste who’s taken advantage of the combination to create a unique and impressive electric violin.